benjaminthhansen073-pixel/THH-HUB-FIND-THE-NEEDLE/README.md

 end

 --========================================================
--- CAMERA LOCK
+-- CAMERA LOOK HELPER
+--
+-- Makes the camera actually look at the target while -- THH clicks it, then restores the camera afterward.
 --========================================================

-local function lockCamera()
+local function lookCameraAtPart(part)
 	Camera =
 		Workspace.CurrentCamera
 		or Camera

-	if not Camera then
+	if not Camera
+		or not part then

 		return function()
 		end
 	end

-	local oldCameraType =
+	local oldType =
 		Camera.CameraType

 	local oldSubject =